trial-studios/trial-studios/README.md

 ---

-## 💼 About
+## About

-I’m a developer focused on crafting clean, modern, and performance-driven web applications.
+Hi, I’m Prithvi — a frontend developer focused on creating clean, modern, and performance-driven web applications.

-Currently building:

-* 📅 Smart Booking System
-* 🧵 Premium Crochet Store
-* 🌐 Elegant Web Interfaces
+I specialize in crafting visually appealing interfaces with strong attention to user experience and structure.

 ---